Chasing the Deer: Plot

 In the time leading up to Jacobite rising of 1745, a young Highlander called Euan (Lewis Rae) and his father Alistair are press-ganged into the Jacobite army to fight for the Young Pretender, Bonnie Prince Charlie.

 Euan's group of warriors are captured by Hanoverian loyalist troops and he is forced to join the Duke of Cumberland's army as a drummer for the British.
 Major Elliot (Brian Blessed), a Hanoverian officer who has lost his own son, forms a protective relationship with Euan.
-Father and son end up fighting on opposing sides at Culloden.
+Father and son end up fighting on opposing sides at the Battle of Culloden (1746).
 Euan is killed, and Alistair runs to his aid.
 Seeing a Jacobite soldier standing over the body of his favourite soldier, Major Elliot kills Alistair.

 Production

 The budget for Chasing the Deer was limited, and in order to raise money for the production, the filmmakers crowdfunded the film by inviting individuals to invest £1000 each in the project.
 In return for their contributions, the 374 investors were allowed to appear in the film as extras.

-For the battle scenes, notably the depiction of the Battle of Culloden, the filmmakers engaged a Scottish battle reenactment group, the Scottish Clan Battle Society, to perform historical combat.
-The group also performed in other Scottish historical films such as Highlander (1985) and Braveheart (1995).
+For the battle scenes, notably the depiction of the Battle of Culloden, the filmmakers engaged a Scottish Historical group, The Clan Wallace, to perform historical combat.
+The group also performed in other Scottish historical films such as The Bruce (1996) Highlander (1985) and Braveheart (1995).

 Chasing The Deer was filmed on location in Scotland, including Culloden, Fort George, Kingussie, Ruthven Barracks, and the Cairngorm mountains.
 Some internal sequences were filmed in England at Hagley Hall in Worcestershire, and battle scenes at the nearby Wychbury Hill.